MTC-Sydney/searchgptaccelerator/README.md

 In this hands on series...

-1. Have an Azure Subscription where this solution can be deployed
+1. Have an Azure Subscription where this solution can be deployed.
+This is usually linked to your organization.

 2. Sign up for Azure Open AI.
 This will be linked to the subscription ID above.
+[How Do I Get Access?](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview#how-do-i-get-access-to-azure-openai)

 3. [Understand Prompt Engineering](https://www.deeplearning.ai/)